-Disabled Child/Infant - Any child or infant who has a physical or mental impairment that substantially limits one or more major life activities, has a record of such impairment, or is regarded as having such impairment.
+Disabled Adult Participant- An adult participant who has a physical or mental impairment that substantially limits one or more major life activities, has a record of such impairment, or is regarded as having such impairment.

 Disqualified - The status of an organization or responsible principal or responsible individual that was declared seriously deficient and placed on the National Disqualified List.